Season 13 is happening NOW!

 - If you have your own blog, link to your post about your challenge piece.

-- You can also link up through instagram, facebook, or flickr.
+- You can also link up through instagram or facebook.
 Just make sure you make your photo available for the public to see otherwise some folks won't be able to see your beautiful creations!
+You may also have to upload the picture manually which is described on the Link UP post.

 In addition to the photo, please tell us a bit about your project in your post - give it a name, tell us the dimensions, and perhaps explain the thoughts or process behind your meeting the challenge.
 Also, because we're all over the world on the internet, please tell us your name and where you live.